maiatoday/maiatoday.github.io/content/post/kotlinRun/index.md

 dependencies:
     - groupId:artifactId:version
 ```
-You need to explicitly add a dependency for stdlib and kotlinx libraries
+You need to explicitly add a dependency but you have access to stdlib and kotlinx libraries.

 # IDE with a project or without